sergeyv1989/Analysis-bank-loans/README.md

-# Analyzing borrowers’ risk of defaulting
+# Loan defaulting risk analysis

 In this project I will analyze the risk that a customer of a bank will default on a loan.
 The report will assist the loans devision of the bank in creating the credit scores of new potential customers, which are used to evaluate a borrower's ability to repay loans.